Best Slow Cooker of 2021

 When it comes to choosing one of these appliances, the qualities of cooking performance are undoubtedly relative to the style of cooking you prefer, and the types of recipes that this style favors.
 The time frame required for this type of cooking calls for efficiency through consistency — namely, the ability to maintain a set temperature for an extended period — and low-and-slow is the name of the game.
 This topic may be debated, but many professional sources agree that the ideal slow cooking temperature falls somewhere between 190 - 200 degrees Fahrenheit.

 It should not be a surprise that the models that came closest to hitting this mark were also the ones that scored highest in overall cooking performance.
 The low setting of the Lux 6-in-1 came closest to this ideal temperature — indeed, this unit is capable of cooking meats that are fall-off-the-bone tender.
-But anecdotal evidence also illuminated exceptions to this rule: while the Crock-Pot 8-Quart was the next closest competitor, the roasts cooked with this model were much drier in comparison.
+But anecdotal evidence also illuminated exceptions to this rule: while the KitchenAid 6-Quart is a close competitor, the roasts cooked with this model were much drier in comparison.

 We noted that there are important differences between sizes, and that size often determines if a model is particularly suited to cooking certain types of meals.
-For instance, the Crock-Pot 3-Quart Round is the perfect size for a family-sized pot of chili, while the similarly shaped, but more petite Elite Gourmet 1.5-Quart is much better suited to cooking rice or beans.
-Directly comparing models of the same quart-capacity: we were able to appropriately space out spare ribs in the wide body of the Crock-Pot Mini Casserole, whereas the same dish would have been cramped in one of the 2.5-quart crocks of the Tru Triple.
+Directly comparing models of the same quart-capacity for comparison: we were able to appropriately space out spare ribs in the wide body of the Crock-Pot Mini Casserole, whereas the same dish would have been cramped in one of the 2.5-quart crocks of the Tru Triple.

 Not all slow cookers are created equal, and the cooking features that they have maybe the best defining differential quality outside of user-friendliness.
 We took into account specific features — notably the design quality of the lid, safety features, and cooking indicators, to appropriately judge this metric.
 But the best way to differentiate between your options is to divide them into two distinct categories: programmable and non-programmable.